Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

-This $\zeta $ satisfies the functional equation $\zeta \left( z^{2}\right) =\left( 1-z\right) \zeta \left( z\right) .$ More generally, the piecewise monotone maps of the interval $\left[ -1,1\right] $ to itself correspond to the \emph{Milnor-Thurston zeta functions}.
+This $\zeta$ satisfies the functional equation $\zeta( z^{2}) =( 1-z) \zeta( z).$ More generally, the piecewise monotone maps of the interval $[ -1,1] $ to itself correspond to the \emph{Milnor-Thurston zeta functions}.
 See \cite{milnor_thurston88}.
-As far as I know there was no systematic study of statistical properties of their poles and zeros.
+Apparently, so far there have been no systematic study of the statistical properties of their poles and zeros.